ReneFerrari/reneferrari.github.io/_posts/2019-06-15-understand-boxing-in-kotlin.md

 ## Generics
 ### Collections
 Unfortunately Collections do not support primitive types at all due to limitations of Generics.
 This has historical reasons: Generics were only introduced in 2004, 9 years after
 Javas initial release.
 Generics have been implemented with type erasure, so during runtime an `ArrayList<Integer>` would become `ArrayList<Object>`.
 Therefore whenever you want to add a value it has to be casted to `Object` and when you retrieve a value it has to be casted to `Integer`.
-Since primitives can't be casted to Object nor can Object be casted to a primitive Generics of primitive types can't exist.
-This whole design approach was chosen to not break compatibility with existing Java code.
+Since primitives can't be casted to object (nor can object be casted to a primitive) Generics of primitive types can't exist.
+This whole design approach was chosen back then to not break compatibility with existing Java code.

 Here are some examples:
 {% highlight kotlin %}